 I sit down.
 Intentionally not opposite from her, but next to her.
 Together we quietly observe the others.
 Then I say:

-– You are sitting here so that you can oversee everything here, right?
+– You are sitting here so that you can oversee everything in the room, right?

-– Nice and safe.
+– That feels nice and safe.
 This way you can keep an eye on everyone.

 A vague smile.